arsan469/arsan469/README.md

 ## 👋 Hi there , I'm Arsan ,

 I've work in factory automation industry for 4 years :robot:.
-Now I'm looking for new opprtunity to grow up in more challenging way.
-I'm interesting in data anlysis :bar_chart: and blockchain technology 🚀.
+Now I'm looking for new opportunity to grow up in more challenging way.
+I'm interesting in data analysis :bar_chart: and blockchain technology 🚀.
 Generalist is the way that I'd like to be.

 - 🌱 I’m currently learn about data analytic skill (R, Spreadsheet, SQL)
 - 🔭 I invest in stock , crypto currency and knowledge.